flywheel-apps/freesurfer-recon-all/README.md

 To run this gear you need to select structural MRI file(s) as inputs and set configuration parameters.
 Minimally, the "anatomical" input file and a Freesurfer license need to be provided.

-Note: the current version of Freesurfer has an known issue with using the `-parallel` flag:  Recon-all will fail stochastically.
-Recon-all will be retried if it fails the first time.
+Note: the current version of Freesurfer has known issues with using the `-parallel` flag that caused recon-all to fail stochastically.
+These have been patched in this gear.
+In case there are more, recon-all will be retried if it fails the first time.

 # Inputs